tjessica13/TechTrove/README.md

 This was created as a group project with 4 people.

-Warning: This was created in March 2023, and the dependencies have not been updated.
-There may be errors when trying to run.
+Warning: This was created in March 2023, and the dependencies were not updated and therefore removed from this project because of errors when trying to run.